 Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education

-Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education identifies seven Essential Principles and a set of Fundamental Concepts to support each principle.
+Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education is an interdisciplinary approach to teaching and learning about energy.
+The framework identifies seven Essential Principles and a set of Fundamental Concepts to support each principle.
 The guide does not seek to identify all areas of energy understanding, but rather to focus on those that are essential for all citizens K-Gray.
 It presents energy concepts that, if understood and applied, will help individuals and communities make informed energy decisions.

 The intended audience for the Energy Literacy document is anyone involved in energy education.
 Intended use of the document as a guide includes, but is not limited to, formal and informal energy education, standards development, curriculum design, assessment development, and educator trainings.

-Questions, Comments or want to share how you are using the Energy Literacy Framework, Contact Us
+Share how you are using the Energy Literacy Framework!

 Contact us with questions, comments, or stories: EnergyLiteracy@ee.doe.gov